- Completion of a minimum of 21 graduate credits beyond the 30 graduate credits required for a Master’s degree in Anthropology.

 - Demonstration of competence in speaking and reading at least one non–English language appropriate to the candidate’s area of research.

-- Completion of Anthropology 909, Research Methods and Research Design in Cultural Anthropology.
+- Anthropology 909, Research Methods and Research Design in Cultural Anthropology.
 Anthropology 909 may be taken as a directed study when it is not offered as a course by the department, and it affects a student’s progress.

 - Completion of at least one course (300 level or higher) in another section of the Department of Anthropology.